dslm4515/MultiLib-LFS/README.md

 # Build Method

+Using the same build method from LFS-9.0 creates a reusable toolchain that is independant of the host and simplifies the process of creating packages to use with a package manager for the final system.

 ## Build Toolchain

 Entire build will build all packages from source.
 There are 2 stages, based off LFS-9.0: